jquery/contribute.jquery.org/pages/style-guide/js.md

 ## Comments

 Comments are always preceeded by a blank line.
+Comments start with a captial first letter, but don't require a period at the end, unless you're writing full sentences.
+There must be a single space between the comment token and the comment text; for multi-line comments a new line may be used in place of a space.

 Single line comments go __over__ the line they refer to: